 Marionette and the Mime are the closest we've seen so far to the equivalent of Dan and Laurie, a.k.a.
 Nite Owl and Silk Spectre from Watchmen.
 This series doesn't even bother mentioning those two, aside from one single comment balloon saying their whereabouts were unknown.
 This is because Dan and Laurie were the two "every day, normal" characters of Watchmen, and they were what made the series seem realistic and believable.
 They were two ordinary people caught up in the actions of all of the other fantastic, larger-than-life characters; so of course they had to meet one another and fall in love.
 (Alan Moore did the same thing in the first two League of Extraordinary Gentlemen books with the characters of Alan Quatermain and Wilhemina Harker.)
 Doomsday Clock is a superhero story, and as such all of its cast are larger than life.
 But other than being sadistic and murderous, this husband-and-wife couple are the ones we can identify with…sort of.

 - Ozymandias.
 Possibly the most interesting character here, only because he's such a train wreck.
 Johns really pushes Adrian Veidt's psychopathic egomania here, as he's absolutely convinced he knows more than anyone else, and of course he's equally certain his actions are justifiably correct.
 During the years between Watchmen and Doomsday Clock, Veidt discovered he had brain cancer.
 I'm certain the big plot twist at the climax of this series will be the shocking revelation that he didn't travel to the DC Universe to save his own world.
 He came here looking for Dr. Manhattan to cure his brain cancer; though he would never admit this to anyone, including himself.
 There's an amusing sequence as he notes the difference between the Watchmen universe (i.e. "real life") and the DC universe, while he fights Batman: he points out that superheroes can't really change the world.
 All they can do is punch each other, while history continues unchanged.
-This was one of the satiric and crucial points of Watchmen and its so-called "deconstruction" of superheroes.
+This was one of the satiric and crucial points of Watchmen and its so-called "deconstruction" of superheroes…and since this discussion happens to take place especially when two costumed freaks are punching each other, it may be Johns' own satirical take on this theme.
 Of course, having made this amusing observation, Ozymandias is now reduced to just another costumed clown among many in his new world.
+Will he died at the end of Doomsday Clock, or will he live on to become a DC comics superhero or supervillain?
+Seeing how superheroes never really die in mainstream comic books, the answer to that seems obvious.
+(As Dr. Manhattan said during the final moments of Watchmen: "Nothing ends, Adrian.
+Nothing ever ends.")

 In the midst of this, DC has spent the past year or two building up to this series with what is a genuinely original idea, as far as mainstream comic books are concerned.
 The cause of the current trouble in the DC universe isn't a big supervillain this time, but a conspiracy theory called "the Supermen theory."
 In the story, a lunatic Web site started a conspiracy theory that "97% of all metahumans [superheroes] were created intentionally by the United States government."
 This theory is a fraud, like nearly all conspiracy theories.
 But it's become incredibly popular and many people believe it, including political leaders.
 And when a lie is believed by a large portion of the population, it becomes impossible to kill.
 (See also many existing conspiracy theories about chemtrails, Pizzagate, HAARP, vaccines, Sandy Hook, and so on.)
 There's some symmetry here, hopefully intentional, in that Doomsday Clock begins with the exposure of Adrian Veidt's conspiracy in Watchmen, then segues into the "Supermen theory" of the DC Universe.
 This is the most interesting part of Doomsday Clock, but they're keeping it in the background.
 And that's frustrating.
 I'm also worried that in the end, some sudden magical deus ex machina – Dr. Manhattan, for instance – will suddenly expose the lie of the Supermen theory, and it will vanish overnight.
 Like everything else in superhero comics, that never happens in real life.

 I haven't even bothered looking for any commentary from Alan Moore about Doomsday Clock.
 Moore is well known these days as being a grumpy old codger who throws a temper tantrum when anyone dares write a story with one of the characters he created.
+DC owns the rights to his story and his characters, and they can do whatever they want with them.
+But even though we have Before Watchmen and Doomsday Clock and the Watchmen movie and even the brilliant Saturday Morning Watchmen, none of this reduces the enjoyment of reading the original story.
 I prefer a quote from the New York Times: "The American novelist James M. Cain once remarked that he had rarely gone to see the screen version of one of his novels.
 'People tell me, don’t you care what they’ve done to your book?
 I tell them, they haven’t done anything to my book.
 It’s right there on the shelf.
 They paid me and that’s the end of it.'"